havah-project/goloop-havah/doc/chainscore.md

 ### setPlanetOwner

 * Changes a planet owner
-* Called by a planet owner
+* Called by PlanetNFT SCORE

 #### Parameters